 I have such great memories from when I lived in London associated with autumn.
-Hot chocolate, visiting bookstores along Tottenham Court Road, wandering the heath looking at the colorful threes and nature with the city skyline in the distance.
-So when an opportunity presented itself with a few days off in the end of October, London was the first choice.
-It also happens that October was me and my boyfriends anniversary, instead of celebrating this in Sweden we decided that we would make a trip to London and do something special there instead.
+Hot chocolate, visiting bookstores along Tottenham Court Road, wandering the heath looking at the colourful trees and nature with the city skyline in the distance.
+So when an opportunity presented itself with a few days off at the end of October, London was the first choice.

 While writing this, I’ve just returned from London, where we had a great couple of days.
-We lived at The Grand next to Trafalgar Square so we where in walking distance to the areas we wanted to hang out in and didn’t have to use the tube that much.
-After living 5 years in London, I avoid the tube as much as I can ;)
+We lived at The Grand next to Trafalgar Square so we were within walking distance of the areas we wanted to hang out in and didn’t have to use the tube that much.
+After living 6 years in London, I avoid the tube as much as I can ;)

-Our days consisted of breakfasts at at Le Pain Quotidien in Covent Garden accompanied by live opera and music.
-Im by the way obsessed with their gluten-free Quinoa porride, however the service and experience was not what is expected of Le Pain Quotidien.
+Our days consisted of breakfasts at Le Pain Quotidien in Covent Garden accompanied by live opera and music.
+Im by the way obsessed with their gluten-free Quinoa porridge, however, the service and experience were not what is expected of Le Pain Quotidien.
 I hope it’s just the Covent Garden branch.
-(They missed to deliver items of our order, they seemed understaffed and didn’t inform us that some of the ingredients where out and didn’t replace them in what we ordered until we asked why they where missing, it just seems like they where in a jumble and disorganised and frazzled)
+(They missed delivering items of our order, they seemed understaffed and didn’t inform us that some of the ingredients were out and didn’t replace them in what we ordered until we asked why they were missing, it just seems like they were in a jumble and disorganised and frazzled)

-In the evenings we went out in Soho for dinner, exploring the areas, as there is always something new to discover.
+In the evenings we went out to Soho for dinner, exploring the areas, as there is always something new to discover.

-To celebrate our anniversary we booked a table at Fortnum & Mason and got pampered and spoiled with food and service, during a lavish afternoon tea.
+We had a table booked at Fortnum & Mason and got pampered and spoiled with food and service, during a lavish afternoon tea.
 The vegan menu was scrumptious, the tea selection from heaven and the service impeccable and warm.

 Besides eating everything in sight, we also did loads of other things such as shopping, visiting museums, plenty of walking around in the city and marvelling at books and toys at Forbidden Planet.